About EducationQuest Foundation

 - Nebraska Educational Television – Sponsorship of high school sports programming and University of Nebraska volleyball

-- University of Nebraska – Financial aid training for Nebraska high school guidance counselors
+- University of Nebraska – Financial aid training for Nebraska high school counselors